Journal of Athletic Training

 Calf, dynamometer, isokinetic exercises

 Stedge, Hannah L.; Kroskie, Ryan M.; and Docherty, Carrie L., "Kinesio Taping and the Circulation and Endurance Ratio of the Gastrocnemius Muscle" (2012).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 27.